It’s Time to Keep Your Kernel Live-patched

 The kernel is the most important part of any Linux system, providing vital low-level functions to the entire system.
 Any security issues detected within the kernel jeopardize the whole server.
 Once a hacker has exploited the kernel, they can get anywhere, and access everything, including customer data, for months or years.
 It’s like a thief getting into the safe-room.
 Once your kernel has been infiltrated, you’re exposed to the worst possible digital damage.

 What can we do to mitigate these issues?
-Rebootless Live-patching is key.
+Rebootless Live-patching is key for IoT device security.

 In their report, F Secure emphasize the need to keep systems and applications updated with current software and security patches.